Skip to main content

 Sending Supporting Information

 Have ACT or SAT score(s) sent to us directly from the testing agency.
 Our code for ACT is 4236; SAT is 6870.
-If your student is applying test-optional, they will not have to submit test scores.
+If your student is applying using test-optional, they will not have to submit test scores.

-Undergraduate applicants may request to change the admission term of their application by completing the Application Term Change Request Form.
+Undergraduate applicants may request to change the admission term of their application by completing the application term change request form.
 This form is due by the application deadline for the new term.

 Meet Your Admissions Representative